Category Archives: Project: Enfield Himalayan

 Summary

-The Himalayan is a rare type of all-road travel bike, one that not only looks fit for the job as many adv bikes do – but one that’s actually equipped for it and performs well, too.
+The Himalayan is a unique all-road travel bike, one that not only looks fit for the job as many adv bikes do – but that’s actually equipped for it and performs well, too.
 You might not think 24hp and 190 kilos (420 lbs) adds up, and for some it won’t.
 But for your £4000 or $4500 you get a lot of kit that’s no found on similar bikes.
-Don’t dismiss it as a shoddily assembled Asian cheapie or anything to do with the Bullets.
-The bike has caught on and in western markets the demand for the BS4 has outstripped importers’ expectations.
+Don’t dismiss it as a shoddily assembled Asian cheapie, or anything to do with the Bullets.
+The bike has caught on, and in western markets the demand for the BS4 has outstripped importers’ expectations.
 If you’re curious like I was, try one.
 You might also be surprised.

 Him4k - 5